Pennsylvania Packet

-The Pennsylvania Packet and the General Advertiser was an American newspaper founded in 1771 that, in 1784, became the first successful daily newspaper published in the United States.
+The Pennsylvania Packet and the General Advertiser was an American newspaper that was founded in 1771.
+In 1784, it became the first successful daily newspaper published in the United States.

+History and notable features

 The paper was founded by John Dunlap as a weekly paper in late 1771.
-It was based in Philadelphia except during the British occupation of the city in 1777–1778, when Dunlap published the paper at Lancaster.
+It was based in Philadelphia, except during the British occupation of the city between 1777 and 1778, when Dunlap published the paper in Lancaster.
 David C. Claypoole eventually became a partner with Dunlap.
 As of September 21, 1784, the paper was issued as the Pennsylvania Packet, and Daily Advertiser, reflecting the paper's move to daily publication.